-Source: UNICEF, WHO, World Bank Group joint malnutrition estimates, 2019 edition.
-Includes 95% confidence interval.
+Source: UNICEF, WHO, World Bank Group joint malnutrition estimates, 2020 edition.
 Note: Asia excluding Japan; Oceania excluding Australia and New Zealand.
 There is no estimate available for the More Developed Region due to insufficient population coverage.
-NUMBERS AFFECTED
+Aggregates may not add up due to rounding and/or lack of estimates for the More Developed Region.